-This Policy is not subject to the Fairer Scotland Duty, however as indicated above the aspects of poverty and carers have been considered in this assessment as indicated above.
+This Policy is not subject to the Fairer Scotland Duty,

 If No go to Section 3.4

 If yes, please indicate any potential impact on the undernoted groups this proposal may have and how you know this:

 Impact State here how you know this No Impact Positive Impact Negative Impact Carers paid and unpaid including family members Low and/or No Wealth - enough money to meet basic living costs and pay bills but have no savings to deal with any unexpected spends and no provision for the future.
 Material Deprivation - being unable to access basic goods and services i.e. financial products like life insurance, repair/replace broken electrical goods, warm home, leisure and hobbies Area Deprivation - where you live (e.g. rural areas), where you work (e.g. accessibility of transport) Socio-economic Background - social class i.e. parents' education, employment and income Looked after and accommodated children and young people Homelessness Addictions and substance use Those involved within the criminal justice system